 The Burleigh County Senior Adults Program promotes better health and well-being by providing nutritionally sound meals, outreach services and health maintenance services.
 Call the Bismarck Senior Center at 701-255-4648 to learn more about eligibility and how to begin services.

 Congregate meals are served Monday through Friday from 11:45 am to 12:15 pm at the Bismarck Senior Center.
-Crescent Manor and the outlying community of Wing at the Golden Wing Club eat at noon.
+Crescent Manor, the Golden Wing Club in Wing, and United Methodist Church in Sterling eat at noon.
 Reservations need to be made a day in advance.
 Menus are published monthly in The Senior Sentinel newsletter and on our website, and weekly in the Bismarck Tribune newspaper.
 Listed below are phone numbers to call to make congregate meal reservations:

 Home-delivered meals are provided to those who are unable to come to a congregate meal site.
 Eligibility for home-delivered meals is determined by our outreach services at Burleigh County Senior Adults Program.
 A person is considered homebound when one or more of the following exist: